department-of-veterans-affairs/va.gov-team/products/ask-va/engineering/test-plans/ask-va form-dash-testing-plan.md

 - An Unauthenticated User, who is the Veteran, asking a question in the `Life insurance` category
 - An Authenticated User, who is the Veteran, asking a question in the `Health care` category
 - An Unauthenticated User, who is the veteran, asking a question in the `Health care` category
-- An Authenticated, who is a business submitter, asking a question in the `Education benefits and work study` category
+- An Authenticated User, who is a business submitter, asking a question in the `Education benefits and work study` category

 Checking responses (dashboard)
 - An Unauthenticated User, Who is a submitter, checking status in the `Check the status of your question` question